jncraton/course-template/env.md

 ARM Mac Setup
 -------------

-M1 and M2 Macs may be especially challenging to get working VMs due to not all software being ported to the architecture yet.
-The following should work to get x64 VMs working using QEMU.
+M1 and M2 Macs may be especially challenging to get x64 VMs working due to not all software being ported to the architecture yet.
+The following should work to run an x64 VM using QEMU.

 1. Install xcode by running the following in your terminal: